By Jason Lange

 WASHINGTON, Aug 23 -- The number of Americans filing new claims for jobless benefits unexpectedly rose last week, suggesting that the labor market is healing too slowly to make much of a dent in the unemployment rate.

 Initial claims for state unemployment benefits rose 4,000 to a seasonally adjusted 372,000, the Labor Department said on Thursday.
 That was the highest level in five weeks.
-The data keeps pressure on President Barack Obama ahead of his November re-election bid.
-His Republican challenger is trying to focus voters' attention on a lofty unemployment rate that has dogged Obama's presidency.

 Many economists think the Federal Reserve could unveil a new bond buying program to prop up economic growth as soon as its next meeting on Sept.
 12 and 13, although an improvement in hiring this month could make that less likely.